Webhook Mode

 GET vs POST

-For a POST request, the headers received by the DDN engine on the query will be forwarded to the webhook in a JSON
+For a POST request, the headers received by the DDN engine on the query can be forwarded to the webhook in a JSON object

 key.

-For a GET request, the headers received by the DDN engine on the query will be forwarded to the webhook as actual headers on the request and the body will be empty.
+For a GET request, the headers received by the DDN engine on the query can be forwarded to the webhook as actual headers on the request and the body will be empty.

 What we've provided above is a sample configuration as a POST request but it can be configured as a GET request.
 See the